Lyft seeks slice of food-delivery amid slow ride-hail recovery, shares rise

 Though Lyft shares have surged this week thanks to hopes for a coronavirus vaccine, the stock has overall lost more than 15% this year and now trades more than 50% below the price of the company’s 2019 public debut.

-Lyft on Tuesday said demand for rides continued to increase in the months from July to September, but active ridership remained down 44% on a yearly basis.
+Lyft on Tuesday said demand for rides continued to increase in the months from July to September, despite varying significantly between U.S. cities.
+Active ridership remained down 44% on a yearly basis.

 Besides its core ride-hail business, Lyft offers bike, electric scooter and car rentals in several cities, but does not break out financial details of those units.
 Lyft on Tuesday said performance improved at those units.